 The right succession plan depends on the entity type.
 Frank coordinates your strategy based on the specific requirements of Texas business forms:

-Coordinating Succession with Your Estate Plan
+Coordinating a Successful Business Succession Plans with Your Estate Plan

 Business succession planning that ignores the owner’s personal estate plan creates conflict.
 If the buy-sell agreement says one thing but the Will says another, litigation is the predictable result.

-Even straightforward Travis County probate involves administrative delays; we design plans specifically to avoid court oversight.
-Succession planning at our firm is coordinated with your estate plan from day one.
-Frank ensures the buy-sell agreement, the operating agreement, the Will, the Trust, and the powers of attorney all point in the same direction.
+Our business succession planning attorneys ensures the buy-sell agreement, the operating agreement, the Will, the Trust, and the powers of attorney all point in the same direction.
 Nicky’s team manages the administrative intake of these documents to ensure no governance gaps are left behind, such as granting a successor trustee the authority to vote business interests.